-Req. # Requirement DOC MAN Procedure Verification Corrective Action P-6.5.a A cleaning and sanitation program for food contact surfaces shall be established, implemented and maintained.
-The program shall include measures for monitoring to verify effectiveness.
-WP, R An implemented cleaning and sanitation program shall be established, including SOPs.
-Procedures must include frequency, approved cleaning and sanitizing agents, and methods of cleaning and sanitizing chemical use.
-The SOP must justify the frequency of cleaning, demonstrate that the cleaning and sanitizing methods are effective on the surfaces that they are used on, are being used at appropriate concentrations as required by the label.
-Operation shall demonstrate effectiveness in minimizing the potential for cross contamination from cleaning and sanitizing.
-Records of sanitizer chemical concentrations shall be maintained.
+P-5.5.a The cleaning and sanitation program shall include measures for monitoring to verify effectiveness.
+WP, R The operation's cleaning and sanitation procedures must demonstrate frequency, approved cleaning and sanitizing agents, and methods of cleaning and sanitizing chemical use are appropriate and effective.
 Auditor reviews the cleaning and sanitation program procedures and records for inclusiveness of frequency approval and proper use of cleaning and sanitizing agents, and methods of cleaning and sanitizing agent use.
 Auditor reviews chemical records regarding use of approved chemicals used for cleaning and sanitizing.
 Operation develops and implements program procedures for cleaning and sanitation.
 Operation identifies chemicals approved-for-use in the cleaning and sanitation program and establishes and maintains records of all cleaning and sanitizer concentrations.
-Retraining of cleaning and sanitation program policies and procedures is are performed and documented.
-P-6.6 Transporting equipment shall be maintained to prevent contamination of products being transported.
-R Pallet jacks, carts, trolleys and forklifts, shall be maintained to prevent contamination of products being transported and are listed on the Preventive Maintenance and/or Master Cleaning Schedules.
+Retraining of cleaning and sanitation program policies and procedures are performed and documented.
+P-5.6 Transporting equipment shall be maintained to prevent contamination of products being transported.
+R Pallet jacks, carts, trolleys, and forklifts shall be maintained to prevent contamination of products being transported and are listed on the Preventive Maintenance and/or Master Cleaning Schedules.
 Auditor observes transporting equipment and reviews Schedules and records for evidence of compliance.
 Operation develops and implements Preventive Maintenance and/or Master Cleaning Schedules.

-Req. # Requirement DOC MAN Procedure Verification Corrective Action P-6.7 Waste materials and their removal are managed to avoid contamination. • Trash, leaves, trim, culls, wastewater and other waste materials are removed from the produce handling areas at a frequency sufficient to avoid becoming a source of produce contamination.
+P-5.7 Waste materials and their removal are managed to avoid contamination. • Trash, leaves, trim, culls, wastewater and other waste materials are removed from the produce handling areas at a frequency sufficient to avoid becoming a source of produce contamination.
 Auditor observes waste control procedures in produce handling areas.
-Operation develops a written waste control procedure.
+Operation develops a waste control procedure.
 Operational deficiencies are corrected.
 Retraining is performed and documented.

-P-6.8 Outside garbage receptacles/ dumpsters are closed and located away from building entrances and the area around such sites is reasonably clean.
+P-5.8 Outside garbage receptacles/ dumpsters are closed and located away from building entrances and the area around such sites is reasonably clean.
 Waste containers and compactors are located away from produce handling areas, are closed or have lids (except for waste collection/cull trailers in active use), are emptied on a scheduled basis or as needed, and weeds and other pest harborage are minimized around the containers.
 Auditor observes waste container location and management practices.
 Operation relocates waste containers.
 Building deficiencies are corrected.
 Retraining is performed and documented.

-Req. # Requirement DOC MAN Procedure Verification Corrective Action P-6.9 The plant grounds are reasonably free of litter, waste culls, vegetation, debris and standing water.
+P-5.9 The plant grounds are reasonably free of litter, waste culls, vegetation, debris and standing water.
 Operation has procedures to maintain the grounds surrounding the building in a manner to minimize sources of contamination, such as litter, vegetation, waste culls, debris and standing water that may be pest attractants or harborages.
 Equipment and materials stored outside are stored away from the building perimeter.
 Outside storage areas are included in pest control program.
 Vegetation that does not serve as an attractant or harborage is permitted.
 Auditor observes the grounds for compliance.
-Operation removes the attractants and harborages, and develops procedure to maintain grounds in compliance.
-P-6.10 Sewage or septic systems are maintained so as not to be a source of contamination.
-After a significant event (such as flooding or an earthquake) that could negatively impact a sewage or septic system, Operation takes appropriate steps to ensure that sewage and septic systems continue to operate in a manner that does not contaminate produce, food contact surfaces, areas used for produce handling, agricultural water sources, or agricultural water distribution systems.
-If a significant event has occurred, auditor reviews steps taken by Operation to verify sewage or septic system is not a source of contamination.
+Operation removes the attractants and harborages and develops procedure to maintain grounds in compliance.
+P-5.10 Sewage or septic systems are maintained so as not to be a source of contamination. • After a significant event (such as flooding or an earthquake) that could negatively impact a sewage or septic system, Operation takes appropriate steps to ensure that sewage and septic systems continue to operate in a manner that does not contaminate produce, food contact surfaces, areas used for produce handling, agricultural water sources, or agricultural water distribution systems.
+If a significant event has occurred, auditor reviews steps taken by operation to verify sewage or septic system is not a source of contamination.
 Sewage or septic systems deficiencies are corrected.
 Affected product is evaluated for potential contamination and disposition.